Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 Emails from blacklisted email address will no longer arrive in your inbox.

-If you’d like to start receiving emails from a blacklisted email address again, you’ll need to remove it from the blacklist.
+If you’d like to start receiving emails from an email address you’ve previously blocked, you’ll need to remove it from the blocklist.
 To do this:

-When you’ve removed an email address from the blacklist, emails sent from that address will go into your inbox.
+When you’ve removed an email address from the blocklist, emails sent from that address will go into your inbox.